 Want to fly away from it all?
 Or maybe you're looking for a family adventure by train?
 Wherever you're going, Omio is a one-stop shop that can help you find the best deals for your journey.
 Compare a range of transport modes, explore new destinations, and buy tickets at the touch of a button.
 Wherever adventure takes you, get there with Omio.

-Introduction to Belgian public transit
+Introduction to public transportation in Belgium

 Belgium has an excellent public transport network, offering accessible and efficient travel across the country.
 This makes moving around Belgium without a car relatively straightforward, whether you’re commuting, vacationing, or seeing friends and loved ones in other regions.